Skip Navigation

 • Working knowledge and implementation of IEPs and participation in IEP meetings.

-Interested applicants are requested to submit a cover letter, resume, and copy of current certification to Ashley Gladfelter, HR Manager, at ashley.gladfelter@baltimorelabschool.org.
+Interested applicants are requested to submit a cover letter, resume, and copy of current license to Ashley Gladfelter, HR Manager, at ashley.gladfelter@baltimorelabschool.org.

-Baltimore Lab School is always seeking daily Substitute Teachers.
+Baltimore Lab School is always seeking daily Substitute Teachers in all grade levels and content areas.

-Interested applicants are requested to submit a resume and copy of the required degree and/or transcript, to show completion of a Bachelor's Degree, to Ashley Gladfelter, HR Manager, at ashley.gladfelter@baltimorelabschool.org.
+Interested applicants are requested to submit a resume and copy of degree and/or transcript (if applicable) to Ashley Gladfelter, HR Manager, at ashley.gladfelter@baltimorelabschool.org.

 Every semester, Baltimore Lab School hosts undergraduate and graduate students from local colleges and universities.
 These opportunities have included internships, student teaching, and service learning projects.
 During their time here, these undergraduate and graduate students work with a variety of Baltimore Lab School faculty and staff in classrooms, admissions, development, alumni relations, outdoor education, after-school programs, and more.